Eugenio Refini received his BA/MA from the University of Pisa, and his undergraduate diploma and PhD from the Scuola Normale Superiore of Pisa.

 Eugenio Refini

-His research focuses on reception, translation and forms of adaptation, which he explores through the intersections of rhetoric, poetics, drama, music and voice studies.
-His first monograph, Per via d’annotationi, looks at the Renaissance reception of Horace’s Art of Poetry as a seminal moment in the making of early modern literary theory; his second book, The Vernacular Aristotle: Translation as Reception in Medieval and Renaissance Italy (forthcoming with Cambridge University Press), discusses the vernacular appropriation of Aristotle as a lens through which to reassess the place of translation within any process of reception.
-Similar questions inform his publications on the reception of the “sublime” in rhetoric, poetics and music.
-His current work includes two book projects: Staging the Soul: Allegorical Drama as Spiritual Practice in Baroque Italy (under contract with Legenda’s Italian Perspectives series) and Ariadne’s Echo: Voices of Longing, Songs of Desire, which examines the reception of Ariadne’s lament across music and poetry between 1600 and 1900.
+My research focuses on reception, translation and forms of adaptation, which I explore through the intersections of rhetoric, poetics, drama, music and voice studies.
+My first monograph, Per via d’annotationi (Lucca: Pacini Fazzi, 2009), looks at the Renaissance reception of Horace’s Art of Poetry as a seminal moment in the making of early modern literary theory.
+My second book, The Vernacular Aristotle: Translation as Reception in Medieval and Renaissance Italy (Cambridge: Cambridge University Press, 2020), discusses the vernacular appropriation of Aristotle as a lens through which to reassess the place of translation within any process of reception.
+Similar questions inform my publications on the reception of the “sublime” in rhetoric, poetics and music.
+My third monograph, Staging the Soul: Allegorical Drama as Spiritual Practice in Baroque Italy (Oxford: MHRA - Legenda, 2023) explores pedagogical uses of dramatic allegories in Italy around 1600, with a focus on the place of theatre in the education of female orphans in the hospitals of Venice.
+I am currently working on a book project entitled Ariadne’s Echo: Voice, Memory, and the Performance of Reception, which examines the reception of Ariadne’s lament across music and poetry between 1600 and 1900.

-Prior to joining NYU, Refini was Assistant Professor at Johns Hopkins University.
-He has been research fellow at the University Warwick, Ahmanson fellow at Harvard University’s Villa I Tatti, as well as the recipient of research fellowships from the ENS Paris, the University of Geneva, the Harry Ransom Research Center, the Bodleian Library and the Warburg Institute.
+Prior to joining NYU, I was an Assistant Professor of Italian Studies at Johns Hopkins University.
+I have been research fellow at the University Warwick, Ahmanson fellow at Harvard University’s Villa I Tatti, as well as the recipient of research fellowships from the ENS Paris, the University of Geneva, the Harry Ransom Research Center, the Bodleian Library and the Warburg Institute.
+I have been awarded the NEH Rome Prize in Renaissance and Early Modern Studies from the American Academy in Rome (FAAR 22).

 Publications